Seagate/cortx/doc/images/plantuml/README.md

 ![CORTX PlantUML Example](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/seagate/cortx/main/doc/images/plantuml/example.plantuml)
 ```

-Use the URL to the `RAW` version of your PlantUML files, prefix it with `src=`, and use the `cache=no` option so that GitHub always renders the currently committed
+Use the URL to the `RAW` version of your PlantUML files, prefix it with `src=`, and use the `cache=no` option so that GitHub always renders the currently committed version.
+Test edit.
-version.

 For example, here is a dynamically rendered view of the [example.plantuml](https://raw.githubusercontent.com/seagate/cortx/main/doc/images/plantuml/example.plantuml)
 file in this directory: